Bestival 2006: 2006 Festival

-Triumphantly dubbed by organisers Sunday Best as, 'the festival of the year (because Glastonbury was not on this year)', this is a typical quote which encapsulates the ambition and humour that both organisers and festival goers give to the annual Bestival.
-However the claim had a greater foundation than most would imagine as a crowd of 15,000 were treated to a 3-day frenzy of Boutique festival madness which has quite rightly been dubbed the mini-Glastonbury.

-Some of the most notable performances were produced by the Scissor Sisters, The Stranglers, Gogol Bordello, FAT Samba and Youngblood Brass Band.
+Organisers Sunday Best joking dubbed the festival as, "the festival of the year (because Glastonbury was not on this year)".
+Notable performances included the Scissor Sisters, The Stranglers, Gogol Bordello, FAT Samba and Youngblood Brass Band.

 The Scissor Sisters widely recognised as the best act of the weekend were inspirational using dry ice, strobe lighting, paper streamers and shooting various stage items onto the crowd to impress the crowd into submission.
 Witty conversation, Fantastic showmanship and a euphoric audience reception were some of the ingredients of the dish of the day.

 The Stranglers drew upon their back catalogue and a large audience all singing to the tunes of Golden Brown and Peaches amongst others.
-Fat Samba drew on a large, excited crowd as they lead the fancy dress parade, tight drumming and eccentric costumes helped to win over the crowd.
-Gogol Bordello were an unknown quantity initially but after their set it became clear they were an eccentric, innovative and colossal quantity of music talent, lead singer Eugene Hutz was particularly entertaining, reminiscent of Freddie Mercury on stage.
+Fat Samba drew on a large crowd as they led the fancy dress parade, utilising tight drumming and eccentric costumes.
+Gogol Bordello presented themselves as eccentric and innovative, with lead singer Eugene Hutz being reminiscent of Freddie Mercury on stage.
 Youngblood Brass Band dazed the crowd with their no nonsense, get on stage and perform attitude.
-The unusual miz of trombones, trumpets, drummers, a tuba player and a rapper/snare drummer, the band performed an energetic set got the crowd jumping and dancing.
+The unusual mix of trombones, trumpets, drummers, a tuba player and a rapper/snare drummer, the band performed an energetic set got the crowd jumping and dancing.